This page lists the most valuable books on my bookshelf. These books contain knowledge that is worth far more than the price.

-I’m the lead author of this book.
-It is the must-have book for anyone who goes beyond casual use of MySQL.
+This is the must-have book for anyone who uses MySQL.
 There’s no other book like it.
-Call me biased if you wish!
+I’m the lead author.

 I’m a contributing author to this book.
 It’s a groundbreaking look at an emerging discipline, and explains how leading practitioners think and act to keep systems up and people happy.
 I reviewed it here.

 The Ultimate Guide to Building Database-Driven Apps with Go

 This is a free e-book that requires registration with VividCortex.
 I wrote this book after years of experience with Go’s